Join our vision of millions of white men moving in partnership with people around them to build equitable communities.

 Cohort 1

-Our 6 month leadership program serves as an entry point to join our vision.
-We guide white men to realize this future by examining our socialization, cultivating our humanity, and practicing how to be satisfying partners for equity.
+Our 6 month leadership program serves as an entry point to join our community.
+Together we examine our socialization, cultivate our humanity, and practice being satisfying and skillful partners.

 Together participants will:

-• Practice new skills and ways of leading that feature connection, collaboration, cultivating power with others and building cultures of equity.
+Practice new skills and ways of leading that feature connection, collaboration and cultivating power with others

 This Six-Month Program Includes: